Tiles KPIs

 Note:

-Speed 5 Min displays values only at the Current Time.
-When using the Date Picker to select previous date/time slots, the KPI won't display values.
+Speed displays LIVE values only at the Current Time, meaning that if you navigate in the past to select previous date/time slots, the KPI won't display values.

 To display the speed in terms of weight, volume, or length, it is required to enter the appropriate unit conversions.